natia-miscere/natia-miscere.github.io/feats/first-layer/trooper/doctrines/assault.md

 ### Tank Hunter Corp (CA)

-Point Man Loadout can now carry launches at the cost of using 3 holsters.
+Point Man Loadout can now carry launchers at the cost of using 3 holsters.